 Surgery to align the big toe if pain or dysfunction persists

 Foundation Chiropody understands that young feet need time and proper protection to develop properly.
 Your child’s foot is physically different from an adult foot and should be checked from an early age.
 From advising you on proper footwear to the treatment of nail and skin conditions, we can help.
 We can even prescribe pediatric foot braces or custom orthotics.

 Pediatric foot problems are typically a result of:

 Our foot clinic stresses the importance of appropriate screening and diagnosis to develop and maintain a healthy lifestyle.

-A common condition consisting of a build-up of dead skin, a corn or heloma, typically occurs on the side or top of your toe.
+A common condition consisting of a build-up of dead skin, corn or heloma, typically occurs on the side or top of your toe.
 Corns can be caused by friction, contraction or compression of the toes.
 A biomechanical flaw or improperly fitting shoes may lead to the condition.
-Corns, described as soft or wet when between toes, may also occur on the bottom of your feet.
+Corns described as soft or wet when between toes, may also occur on the bottom of your feet.

 Wearing deep shoes with more space is a common solution to relieve excessive pressure.
 Our skilled team will customize a home treatment program consisting of proper footwear, pumice and appropriate cream.

-Morton’s Neuroma is an abnormal nerve growth or benign tumor that results from an irritation of nerve cells.
+Morton's Neuroma is an abnormal nerve growth or benign tumour that results from an irritation of nerve cells.
 Usually found between the third and fourth metatarsals, the neuroma can cause pain, numbing, a burning sensation or blanching of the digits.

 This condition is typically caused by tight footwear or abnormal forefoot alignment.